d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/distributions.md

 * Binomial distributions model a series of Bernoulli random variables, and count the number of successes.
 * Poisson random variables model the arrival of rare events.
 * Gaussian random variables model the result of adding a large number of independent random variables together.
+* All the above distributions belong to exponential family.

 ## Exercises